-Medically Reviewed by Jennifer Robinson, MD on September 10, 2019
+Medically Reviewed by Nayana Ambardekar, MD on November 02, 2021

 An itch around your bottom is uncomfortable and sometimes embarrassing.
 If you have anal itch, it may be hard to fight the urge to scratch.
 But scratching will only make the problem worse.
 Doctors can’t always find a reason for it, but some health problems or habits, or your diet, may trigger it.